mikebrgs/hive/data/readme.txt

 vivebag_2019-02-11-16-30-50.bag - the same but not just circles

 vivebag_2019-02-11-16-32-48.bag - the same but now moved around the sofa instead of being always standing in the same place

+ENV3

+vivebeta1.bag - tilted the controllers up and down in the same position

+vivebeta2.bag - the same but sideways

+vivebeta3.bag - moved the tracker further aways and closer to the lighthouse

+vivebeta4.bag - rotated the tracker around sensor 6's normals vector